Bubba Ray Dudley: Team 3D (2005–2010)

-Team 3D avenged their loss on the February 25 episode of Impact!, when Jesse Neal helped them defeat the Nasty Boys in a tables match.
-On the March 15 episode of Impact!
-Team 3D and Neal were scheduled to face the Nasty Boys and Hart in a six-man tag team match, but prior to the match the Nasty Boys attacked Neal backstage and put him through a table.
+Team 3D avenged their loss on the February 25 episode of Impact!, when Neal helped them defeat the Nasty Boys in a tables match.
+On the March 15 episode of Impact!, Team 3D and Neal were scheduled to face the Nasty Boys and Hart in a six-man tag team match, but prior to the match the Nasty Boys attacked Neal backstage and put him through a table.
 Team 3D found Neal a replacement in the returning Brother Runt, but were still defeated in the match by the Nastys and Hart.
 However, after the match Neal made the save for Team 3D and helped them put Sags through a table.
-On May 16 at Sacrifice Ray turned heel by attacking Jesse Neal and costing him and Shannon Moore their match for the TNA World Tag Team Championship, after feeling he had been disrespected by Neal.
-The following month at Slammiversary VIII Neal defeated Ray in a singles match after a distraction from the debuting Tommy Dreamer.
-The following month at Victory Road Ray faced Jesse Neal and Devon in a three-way match.
-During the match the members of Team 3D attacked each other, before Neal accidentally speared Devon and was then pinned by Ray.
-On the following episode of Impact!
-Devon joined fellow ECW alumni Mick Foley, Tommy Dreamer, Raven, Stevie Richards, Rhino, Pat Kenney and Al Snow and TNA World Heavyweight Champion Rob Van Dam in attacking Brother Ray, Abyss and the rest of the TNA locker room.
-The following week, Ray declined Devon's offer to join the ECW alumni, before TNA president Dixie Carter agreed to give them their own reunion pay–per–view event, Hardcore Justice: The Last Stand, as a celebration of hardcore wrestling and a final farewell to the company.
-However, on the July 29 episode of Impact!
-Ray decided to join the ECW alumni and seemingly buried the hatchet with his brother, becoming a face again in the process.
-On August 8 at Hardcore Justice Team 3D, accompanied by Joel Gertner, defeated Axl Rotten and Balls Mahoney, billed as Kahoneys, in a South Philadelphia Street Fight.
+On May 16 at Sacrifice, Ray turned heel by attacking Neal and costing him and Shannon Moore their match for the TNA World Tag Team Championship, after feeling he had been disrespected by Neal.
+The following month at Slammiversary VIII, Neal defeated Ray in a singles match after a distraction from the debuting Tommy Dreamer.
+The following month at Victory Road, Ray faced Neal and Devon in a three-way match.
+During the match, the members of Team 3D attacked each other, before Neal accidentally speared Devon and was then pinned by Ray.
+On the following episode of Impact!, Devon joined fellow ECW alumni Mick Foley, Dreamer, Raven, Stevie Richards, Rhino, Pat Kenney and Al Snow and TNA World Heavyweight Champion Rob Van Dam in attacking Brother Ray, Abyss and the rest of the TNA locker room.
+The following week, Ray declined Devon's offer to join the ECW alumni, before TNA president Dixie Carter agreed to give them their own reunion pay-per-view event, Hardcore Justice: The Last Stand, as a celebration of hardcore wrestling and a final farewell to the company.
+However, on the July 29 episode of Impact!, Ray decided to join the ECW alumni and seemingly buried the hatchet with his brother, becoming a face again in the process.
+On August 8 at Hardcore Justice, Team 3D, accompanied by Joel Gertner, defeated Axl Rotten and Balls Mahoney, billed as Kahoneys, in a South Philadelphia Street Fight.
 After the match Ray and Devon were assaulted by the Gangstas.
 On the following episode of Impact!, the ECW alumni, known collectively as Extreme, Version 2.0 (EV 2.0), were assaulted by A.J.
-Styles, Kazarian, Robert Roode, James Storm, Douglas Williams and Matt Morgan of Ric Flair's Fourtune stable, who thought they didn't deserve to be in TNA.
+Styles, Kazarian, Robert Roode, James Storm, Douglas Williams and Matt Morgan of Ric Flair's Fourtune stable, who thought they did not deserve to be in TNA.
 This would mark Team 3D's final appearance on their old TNA contracts, which expired shortly thereafter.
 The two then entered negotiations over new contracts.
 Team 3D returned to TNA television two month later on the October 7 live episode of Impact!, promising a major announcement at Bound for Glory.
 At the pay-per-view Team 3D announced their retirement, but asked for a one final match against the TNA World Tag Team Champions, the Motor City Machine Guns.
 Their new multi-year contracts with TNA were confirmed shortly thereafter.
-At Turning Point the Motor City Machine Guns defeated Team 3D to retain the TNA World Tag Team Championship.
+At Turning Point, the Motor City Machine Guns defeated Team 3D to retain the TNA World Tag Team Championship.